department-of-veterans-affairs/va.gov-team/platform/information-architecture/ia-reviews/orchid-iris.md

 - timeline is short, end of December
 - oracle backend going away, articles need to find new home
 - MHV is basic, but IRIS and GI bill content needs new home
-- assuming learning center is doing migration of some of this content
-- this team is not doing the work to finding a public facing place for all the articles
+- assuming learning center is doing migration of some of this content, this team is not doing the work to find a public facing place for all the articles
 - all 3 forms migrated around the same time, all are required for MVP version
 - team has been working 3-4 weeks, user research with veterans done, using va forms library, having convos with stakeholders on topic/category list
 - the topic/category list is confusing to veterans, working to see how it can be simplified